fturkstra-rug/akase/README.md

 # AKASE
-Argumentation Knowledge-graphs for Advanced Search Engines
+Argumentation Knowledge-graphs for Advanced Search Engines.

+This work was made possible by the AKASE third-party project under the OpenWebSearch.eu project.
+The OpenWebSearch.eu project is funded by the EU under Grant Agreement No. 101070014, and we thank them for their support.

 ## Papers